teambit/docs/docs/reference/ci-cd.md

 1. On your local computer run `bit tag` with the `--soft` option to annotate that modified components should be versioned and exported.
 1. Bit updates `.bitmap` with information on new versions to publish.
-1. Collaboreate with your peers on the soon-to-be published components, their semantic version and changelog messages.
+1. Collaborate with your peers on the soon-to-be published components, their semantic version and changelog messages.
 1. Merge changes to main branch.
 1. CI/CD versions all marked components and publish them.
 1. CI/CD commits back to the repository the updated `.bitmap` without annotations on versions to be exported.